 Military Service Allowance is not payable to Recruits.
-Eligibility for the payment of Military Service Allowance is on successful completion of the Military Training programme and will commence upon promotion to the rank of 3 Star Private/Airman in accordance with Defence Force Regulation A10.
+Eligibility for the payment of Military Service Allowance is on successful completion of the Military Training course (completion of Phase 1 of the Course) and will commence upon promotion to the rank of Airman/Airwoman in accordance with Defence Force Regulation A10.